 Hopefully, through this report, and through the greater knowledge it provides for facility staff, youth like Cyryna will no longer have to endure such terrible and demeaning experiences, and will be able to live their lives proudly and with respect.

-LGBT Elders Raise Fears about Long-Term Care Facilities in Groundbreaking Study
+LGBTQ Elders Raise Fears about Long-Term Care Facilities in Groundbreaking Study

 By Daniel Redman, Esq.